Trequetrum/rxjs-my-guide/Nns.md

 This actually looks more complicated than just nesting subscriptions at first glance.
 The power, of course is that you can extend this into a very long series of calls without adding any additional complexity.
 Continuing to nest subscriptions forever doesn't scale.

-If you want to see this done with more calls as a series of `switchMap`, I write about how to solve this problem as part of a pattern here: {The Consecutive HTTP Call Pattern
+If you want to see this done with more calls as a series of `switchMap`, I write about how to solve this problem as part of a pattern here: [The Consecutive HTTP Call Pattern](Chttpcp.md)
-}(Chttpcp.md
-)

 ### Dealing with `for`/`forEach` Loops